Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 24

+* Ship as many items as possible.
+(We want as much gold for tomorrow as possible.)
 * Make sure you have desert totems for tomorrow as Pam has her checkup and will not be at the bus.
-Deposit everything you have been holding onto in to the shipping bin.

 ### Spring 25

 * You must buy [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) from the Oasis today (so that you can have 3 crops of [Starfruit](https://stardewvalleywiki.com/Starfruit)).
   * Deluxe Speed-Gro is only sold on Thursdays and you need it by Summer 1.
 * You should be aiming to buy around 500-600 Deluxe Speed-Gro, depending on how well your run has been going.
+* Spend the rest of the money on Starfruit Seeds so that you can pass out without penalty.

 <br />